Counseling for the Too Loud, Too Sensitive, Too Much

 Individual Counseling Services

-Michelle Lowder Counseling offers thoughtful, individualized teletherapy sessions designed to meet the needs of adults navigating anxiety, depression, trauma, ADHD, and relational challenges.
+Michelle Lowder Counseling offers thoughtful, individualized teletherapy sessions designed to meet the needs of children, teens, and adults navigating anxiety, depression, trauma, ADHD, and relational challenges.

 Clients can expect a collaborative and affirming approach, grounded in empathy, insight, and practical strategies.
 Michelle’s work integrates lived experience, clinical expertise, and a deep respect for neurodiversity, identity, and cultural context.
 Therapy is paced to honor where you are today, while supporting growth in areas like emotional regulation, communication, boundaries, and self-worth.